 Address: 88 Changgyeonggung-ro, Jongno 4(sa)-ga, Jongno-gu, Seoul

-The Insadong area really comes alive on Sundays, when it's closed to traffic and becomes a giant craft and culture fair.
-Aside from vendors, there are traditional music and dance performances and other cultural exhibits.
+The Insadong area really comes alive on Saturday afternoons and all day Sunday, when streets are closed to traffic and it becomes a giant craft and culture fair.
+Aside from food stalls and vendors, there are traditional music and dance performances and other cultural exhibits.

 Where to Stay in Seoul for Sightseeing

 - Grand Mercure Ambassador Hotel and Residences Seoul Yongsan is one of Seoul's top 5-star resorts.
 Located in the heart of downtown, it offers a range of poshly decorated rooms and suites, all with stunning city views, especially after dark.
 Amenities include multiple restaurants, an indoor golf room, a fitness center, and spa.
 There is also a swimming pool, hot tub, and sauna.
-If you're traveling with the family, there is a kids' club.
-Finally, the hotel is pet friendly.
+If you're traveling with the family, there is a kids' club, and if that family includes a dog, the hotel is pet friendly.

-- Designed with relaxation in mind, Signiel Seoul has luxurious and comfortable rooms with beautiful decor.
-There is a restaurant on-site and a number of excellent French restaurants within walking distance.
+- Designed with relaxation in mind, SIGNIEL SEOUL has luxurious and comfortable rooms with beautiful decor.
+It's located high up in Seoul's Lotte World Tower, so the rooms and suites have some spectacular views.
+There are several restaurants in the hotel and a wide variety close by in the tower and mall complex below.
 Other on-site amenities include an indoor swimming pool and a hot tub and a spa with a full range of treatments.
 There is also a fitness center on-site.

-- Four Seasons Hotel Seoul is the largest hotel in the South Korean capital city.
+- Four Seasons Hotel Seoul is the largest hotel in the South Korean capital city and the first in South Korea.
 The 5-star property has 317 rooms, including 43 suites, and all feature elegant luxe decor.
 Expect customizable beds with high quality linens, spa-style bathrooms, and floor-to-ceiling windows with great city views.
 The hotel is family friendly and has a kids' pool and a children's menu at its restaurants.
-Other amenities include a posh spa, a heated indoor swimming pool, and a fitness center.
+Other amenities include a posh spa, a heated indoor swimming pool, an indoor golf driving range, and a fitness center.